zumansky/zumansky.github.io/_posts/2015-6-7-Send-Email-Using-R.md

 As defined by his author Rahul Premraj, [mailR](https://github.com/rpremraj/mailR) is a utility to send emails from the R programming environment.
 The package has multiple features including the ability to attach files from the local file system to the email.

-First you'll need to install the mailR package add load it.
-Note that installing mailR requires installing [rJava](http://cran.r-project.org/web/packages/rJava/index.html).
-This is not always straightforward but plenty Stack Overflow's posts should help you to deal with that.
+First you'll need to install the mailR package and load it.
+Note that mailR requires installing [rJava](http://cran.r-project.org/web/packages/rJava/index.html).
+This is not always straightforward but plenty of Stack Overflow's posts should help you with that.

 {% highlight R %}
 #install the mailR package